On Broadway (song): The Drifters version

 A young Phil Spector played the distinctive lead guitar solo on the Drifters' recording.
 The personnel for the Drifters recording were Rudy Lewis – lead vocals; Joe Newman, Ernie Royal – trumpets; Billy Butler, Bill Suyker, Everett Barksdale – guitars; Russ Savakus – bass; Gary Chester – drums; and Phil Kraus, Nick Rodriguez, Martin Grupp – percussion.
 The arranger was Garry Sherman.

 The recording by the Drifters was a hit, reaching No. 9 on the Billboard Hot 100 in 1963.
 Cash Box described it as "a haunting, slow beat cha cha opus...that sports a first rate Garry Sherman arrangement."

 The Drifters' version was featured in a 1971 television public service announcement for Radio Free Europe (RFE).
 The Hungarian expatriate announcer is shown entering the RFE studio announcing "On Broadway", after which young Hungarians are shown listening to the "In sound from Outside".

+In 2013, the 1963 recording of the song by the Drifters on Atlantic Records was inducted into the Grammy Hall of Fame.

 George Benson version

-George Benson's version of "On Broadway", from his 1978 album Weekend in L.A., hit No. 7 on the Billboard Hot 100 and No. 2 on the soul chart.
+George Benson's version of "On Broadway", from his 1978 album Weekend in L.A., hit No. 7 on the Billboard Hot 100 and No. 2 on the Soul chart.
 Benson's take also has had substantial adult contemporary and smooth jazz radio airplay ever since.
 It won a Grammy Award for Best R&B Vocal Performance.

-Benson's performance of the song was used in the 1979 film All That Jazz in a sequence that featured dancers on stage auditioning for a musical similar to Chicago.
-Benson also performed "On Broadway" with Clifford and the Rhythm Rats for the 1994 Muppets album Kermit Unpigged.